 Defining Bereavement Pay

-Bereavement pay is defined as the payment an employee gets when he or she takes a period of time off after a loved one dies.
+Bereavement pay is defined as the payment an employee gets when he or she takes a time off after a loved one dies.
 Those entitled to this pay are usually immediate family members of the person who has died.
-The period of time, known as bereavement leave, is provided so that the deceased's family member can attend the funeral and have some time to deal with the death.
+This period, known as bereavement leave, is provided so that the deceased's family member can help plan and attend the funeral and have some time to deal with the death.
 While each place of employment is different, the usual allotted time for this leave of absence from work is three to five working days.

 The guidelines for bereavement leave is usually outlined in the employees' handbook under a section called Employee Benefits.
 This section explains what the company grants for those taking time off when a family member passes away.
 It also defines who is defined as a family member.

 Here is an example of what might be offered for bereavement leave from a standard employee handbook: